ccmorris/ts-flow/README.md

 ## Todo

-- Shared context data between tasks
 - Expand README with more docs and examples
+- Expand comments and docstrings
 - Publish package
 - Github Actions
-- Plugin to store shared context data in a datastore
+- Improved type safety for context data

 ## Features